hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 * I didn't expect `function` would collect any `set-word!` even  on prototypes keys in object creation

 [16:39:18](#nSa7uQGl6BXQhcvvDsT4j2XsuDQQ8sNVVzZBRjhWRy4) <hiiamboris (NOT THIS ONE)>:
-I get caught by careless overrides all the time Ì†ΩÌ∏â
+I get caught by careless overrides all the time üòâ

 [16:49:51](#rCBk3FFsBqwVKsmXylij3ObKT7PulBfE_Bbx07jfSv4) <GiuseppeChillemi (GiuseppeChillemi)>:
 It is one more reason to keep using `func` instead of  `function`.
 Having nested functions and objects definition inside them, makes `function` really a plague!
 You have to shield blocks from it defining them in a word outside the `function` binding range and then reduce the word when needed.
 But then you loose the binding of the refinement and you must bind the block manually.
 OMG, you can go crazy with this!